-- Finally, at the World Poker Tour National (WPTN) in the Philippines in 2016, Phil won a cash prize of $656,500 when he came in 5th.
+- At the World Poker Tour National (WPTN) in the Philippines in 2016, Phil won a cash prize of $656,500 when he came in 5th.

 → Live Cash Games ←

-According to rumors, Ivey’s also taken some significant sums of cash from Chinese businessmen who he’s been playing in high stakes cash games in Macau since 2010.
-He also spent late 2015 and early 2016 playing some big cash games in Manila, and he won USD$656,500 when he finished 5th at the Triton Super High Roller event.
+According to rumors, Ivey’s taken some significant sums of cash from Chinese businessmen who he’s been playing against in high stakes cash games in Macau since 2010.
+He spent late 2015 and early 2016 playing some big cash games in Manila.

 → Online Poker ←